-Dresden transitional home nearing re-opening after fire
+Dresden transitional home nearing re-opening after 2016 fire

 The new building will be smaller than the previous structure, she said, but because of a better design and use of space, it will have 14 bedrooms instead of 13, housing 11 residents and three staff members.

-One handicapped-accessible bedroom and bathroom will be located on the first floor, along with the kitchen, laundry area and dining room.
+One handicapped-accessible bedroom and bathroom will be on the first floor, along with a kitchen, a laundry area and a dining room.
 The other 13 bedrooms and private bathrooms will make up the second floor.

-Burns has added amenities to the facility, including a conference room and a gym.
+Burns has added amenities to the facility, including a conference room and a gymnasium.

-There will be a place residents can play music, a TV and game room and an Internet café, and there will be other things former residents said they wanted in a new facility.
+There will be a place where residents can play music, a TV and game room and an internet café, and there will be other things former residents said they wanted in a new facility.

 The building will have an indoor sprinkler system and security cameras.

-Burns originally hoped the new Freedom Center — at 633 Gardiner Road — would be open in time for Thanksgiving or the December holiday season.
-The major storm in October caused a delay because of a loss of power at the site, and over the holidays, people often take vacations.
+Burns originally hoped the new Freedom Center would be open in time for Thanksgiving or the December holiday season.
+A major storm in October caused a delay because of a loss of power at the site, and over the holidays people often take vacations.

 “We lost a lot of time that we didn’t expect to lose,” she said.
 “I really think it’s gone pretty smooth for a building of that size.”

 Funding comes from private donations, grants and rent paid by the residents themselves.
 Burns is continuing to search for additional funding and may do some fundraising, too.
-Insurance has covered most of the reconstruction costs, but she the overall cost hasn’t been as high as she expected because of how much the local community has contributed.
+Insurance has covered most of the reconstruction costs, but she said the overall cost hasn’t been as high as she expected because of how much the local community has contributed.

 “It’s exciting,” she said.
 “I’ve had a fantastic crew of people working on the building.”

-She said building was lost during the fire, but the passion and dedication of all the people involved in the Freedom Center has never wavered.
+She said building was lost during the fire, but the passion and dedication of all the people involved in the Freedom Center never has wavered.

 “We’re looking at this as a way to help people in a better way than we did before,” she said.
 “We’re going to have fun and take things we didn’t do right the first time and make it better.”

-Burns said she is planning on having a grand re-opening and open house for the new Freedom Center early next year.
+Burns said she is planning to host a grand re-opening and open house for the new Freedom Center early next year.
 She wants the community to see how hard everyone has worked and how much good this facility will do for its residents.

 “It gives (the residents) a safe place to be and give them hope they may not have had before,” she said.